We all have the same amount of time, each day – 24 hours or 1 440 minutes or 86 400 seconds, nothing more nothing less.

 So what can you do about changing your behaviour, because it comes from within you?
 You need to identify yours through the reason of trying to be “busy” all the time.
 It’s your choice to feel relaxed and enjoy not “busy” time.
 Here are some tips on what you could do to start changing your way of being “busy”:

 - Record the time you spend over a week, break it down to tasks you perform how or and work, the analysis and try to understand when you are saying ‘I am busy’ and what the reasons for it are and identify how you got there and if you could do it some other ways.

 - What am I trying to control at the moment?

-- What am I not controlling now and I could be?
+- What am I not controlling now and what I could be?

 - Every time you feel overwhelmed by being ‘busy” tell yourself it was your choice and it is not your boss, colleagues, family, commuting or company, (etc.), that caused you to be “busy”.
 Try to find out how you can recognize the beginnings of ‘being busy’.

 - Don’t take work home, switch off your work mobile phone, switch off your work inbox and enjoy your time.
-You need to be able to separate work “busy” with family “busy”, they are different things.
+You need to be able to separate work “busy” from family “busy”, they are different things.
 And do not try to do both at the same time.
-Do not go to you daughters ice hockey game, and do work while she playing the game.
+Do not go to your daughter’s ice hockey game, and do work while she playing the game.

 - Before you leave work, plan ahead and set the most important tasks for the next day and also confirm the deadline for your unfinished tasks from today.